chrplr/linux-tips/docs/linux_howto.rst

    pkill program_name

-You can also use the command ``ps -ef`` to locate the application and note down the “process identification number” in the ‘PID’ column.
+You can also use the command ``ps -ef`` to locate the application and note down the “process identification number” in the ``PID`` column.
 Then,
 type:

 ::